badonj001/IoT-Connector/README.md

 3.)
 The images for your links go into the "iot_connector/Images" folder

 4.)
-Menu id="0" must remain, the default path should staty the same Path="/", Icon and Splashscreen need to be in the iot_connector directroy root, Icon and SplashSc reen Images can be changed, but suggest you keep the names of the files.
+Menu id="0" must remain, the default path should staty the same Path="/", Icon and Splashscreen need to be in the iot_connector directroy root, Icon and SplashScreen Images can be changed, but suggest you keep the names of the files.

 5.)
 Menu Id="0" Name="Default" Path="/" Icon="default-icon.png" SplashScreen="default-splash.png" Background-Color="#000000"